jiesihu/DECOR-Net/README.md

 # DECOR-Net
-We design an efficient classification strategy for paper, **CTE-Net: Automatic COVID-19 Lung Infection Segmentation Boosted by Low-level Features and Fine-grained Textures**.
+Code for paper: **DECOR-NET: A COVID-19 LUNG INFECTION SEGMENTATION NETWORK IMPROVED BY EMPHASIZING LOW-LEVEL FEATURES AND DECORRELATING FEATURES**.
-Specifically, we design a channel tuning strategy and fine-grain texture enhancing unit to improve COVID-19 infection segmentation.
+Specifically, we design a channel re-weighting strategy and a decorrelation loss to improve COVID-19 infection segmentation.
 The model is built based on the MONAI framework.

 ## Usage